AIcodeAcademy/AgentBlueprints/architect/architect.instructions.md

 ## General rules while gathering information:
 - Follow the **instructions** in the `input.stage.level.questions.template.md` file.
 - Use the `input.stage.level.questions.sample.md` file as a **reference**.
-- Ask any other questions to the user to gather more information.
+- Ask the user any other questions to gather more information.
 - Ask **one** question at a time.
 - Give **hints** to the user to answer the question.
 - Ask for more **details** at every question.

 ## General rules while generating documentation:
 - Generate **markdown** files, or content ready to be used in markdown files.
-- Write in **English** it the user not specify otherwise.
+- Write in **English** if the user does not specify otherwise.
 - Follow the **instructions** in the `output.stage.level.template.md` file.
 - Use the `output.stage.level.sample.md` file as a **reference**.